Breaking an executable file

 the kernel runs me now

-Let’s wrap all of this.
-A 155 KB binary with its program headers or its entry point zeroed: not a program.
-A binary whose interpreter was swapped: runs, but runs the swapped interpreter.
+Ok, so wrapping all of this so far: a simple binary with its program headers or its entry point zeroed: not a program.
+A binary whose interpreted was swapoed: it runs, but runs the swapped interpreter.
 A text file that does whatever its first line says, and dies if that line points back at itself.
-A ZeroWing file that was garbage until I registered a handler, and then wasn’t.
+A ZeroWing file that was garbage until I registered a handler.

 frn@debian:~$ cp /bin/ls archmix